Skip to content

 It was discovered that Salone DEPA has the potential to contribute significantly to and enhance peace education across cultures and ethnic groups, reducing tensions nationally.

-Similarly, it was found that Salone DEPA has the potential to revive storytelling, theatre, dance, and visual arts and hence empower the younger generation not only to promote peace, and report incidences of injustice and actions that may threaten the fragility of peace but to thereby take control of their future and that of their own country, whilst feeding into the development of peace education across Africa through the wider DEPA project.
+In the same way, the project found that Salone DEPA can help revive storytelling, theatre, dance, and visual arts.
+This can empower young people not only to promote peace and report injustice, but also to speak up about actions that may threaten fragile peace.
+Through this work, they can take greater control of their own future and the future of their country, while also contributing to the development of peace education across Africa through the wider DEPA project.

 Project Highlights